fullstack-hy2020/example-submission-repository/README.md

 Put the whole react repository of the project to each folder except the folder <i>node_modules</i>

+## Get started

+- Clone this repo and update the remote for your own github's repo via command line using `git remote set-url origin <my-full-stack-course-github-repo-url>`.

 ## Use yarn to create node project and add dependencies (in a disk space friendly way)

 - Install `yarn` via `npm i -g yarn`, as yarn doesn't come bundled with node.